oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 ### Bandwidth

-Currently, the bandwidth is set in migration_max_bandwidth in the vdsm conf and can not be tuned.
+Currently, the bandwidth is set in migration_max_bandwidth in the VDSM conf and can not be tuned.
 It does not take into account the num of outgoing migrations nor the incoming migrations.
 The proposed changes are:

-*   Add a new config value to vdsm conf min_migration_bandwidth.
+*   Add a new config value to VDSM conf min_migration_bandwidth.
 Since the bandwidth will be dynamically set, we need to guarantee it will not fall down to very low values effectively stopping it.
 *   Calculate the bandwidth as: maxBandwidth / (max(numOfAllSrcMigrations, numOfAllDestMigrations)), where numOfAllSrcMigrations = (allOutgoingMigrations + allIncomingMigrations) from the source and numOfAllDestMigrations is the same for destination.
-The minimal bandwidth will be min_migration_bandwidth from vdsm conf
+The minimal bandwidth will be min_migration_bandwidth from VDSM conf
 *   The numOfAllDestMigrations will be taken by getStats from the destination host
 *   If the destination host will not answer, we expect it is overloaded and will slow down to half of the currently set bandwidth.
-The minimal bandwidth to which to slow down is min_migration_bandwidth from vdsm vconf.
+The minimal bandwidth to which to slow down is min_migration_bandwidth from VDSM vconf.
 *   Recalculate the bandwidth of the migrating vms in each monitoring cycle of the MonitorThread.

 ## Engine Changes